 An economic analysis of law

-Gerald R. Visgilio is a professor of economics and on the faculty of the Goodwin-Niering Center for the Environment at Connecticut College.
-Visgilio has also been a Visiting Professor at Dartmouth College, Providence College, and the University of Rhode Island.
+Gerald R. Visgilio, a professor of economics and on the faculty of the Goodwin-Niering Center for the Environment at Connecticut College, has also been a Visiting Professor at Dartmouth College, Providence College, and the University of Rhode Island.
 He has been a Fellow of the Yale University Visiting Faculty Program, a Visiting Scholar at Yale Law School, a Visiting Faculty at Brown University's Center for Environmental Studies, and an Economic Consultant to the U.S. Department of Commerce, National Marine Fisheries Service.

 His research and teaching interests include an economic analysis of environmental and natural resource policy, environmental law, environmental justice, and antitrust law and policy.